MESAHub/mesa/docs/source/test_suite.rst

 You can do the same with any of the ``test_suite`` cases.

-If you want to base your work off of a ``test_suite`` case, you should make a copy the directory and then edit this copy.
+If you want to base your work off of a ``test_suite`` case, you should make a copy of the directory and then edit this copy.

 ::